100trillion/seoulreimeetup-gatsby/_posts/2015-07-12-how-to-buy-an-apartment-in-korea-for-5000.md

 Creative financing is a broad term that refers to different ways of finding the money needed to buy a house when you can’t get a bank loan (or don’t want to) for some reason.

 One example of creative financing might be _seller financing_.
 In a seller finance deal, you basically promise to pay the seller a set amount over a certain number of years until the property is paid for.
-The seller acts as the &#8220;bank&#8221; in other words.
+The seller acts as the "bank" in other words.

 One advantage of seller financing is that you and the seller can negotiate directly and can set whatever terms you want.